Early Native Peoples of Colorado Guided Program

 The U.S. incarcerates more people per capita than anywhere in the world.
 Inherent in our “mass incarceration” is the enormous over-representation of the poor and people of color in our overflowing prisons and jails.
-This occurs in the context of ramifications from police racial profiling, poorly funded public defender offices, a disturbing number of wrongful (including, capital) convictions, and the ineffectiveness of incarceration in deterring recidivism and rehabilitating offenders, but also the almost impossible requirements in our parole/probation systems (e...
+This occurs in the context of ramifications from police racial profiling, poorly funded public defender offices, a disturbing number of wrongful (including, capital) convictions, and the ineffectiveness of incarceration in rehabilitating offenders (e...

 Established in 1960, Education Abroad administers hundreds of CU Boulder-sponsored programs in more than 60 countries around the world.
 Approximately 1,300 CU Boulder students go abroad on CU Boulder programs annually.
 They receive in-residence credit and the credit may be applied to major and college requirements with prior advisor approval.
 Financial aid and scholarships are available...

-The EducationUSA Academy at the University of Colorado Boulder is a university preparation program for IB, AP, Cambridge, and other academically accomplished international students from public and private high school, ages 15-17:"
+The EducationUSA Academy at the University of Colorado Boulder is a university preparation program for IB, AP, Cambridge, and other academically accomplished international students from public and private high schools, ages 15-17:

 Total cost includes instruction, materials, activities, campus housing, meals, and health insurance...